 McArthur Wright, Council Member

-Debra Jones, Mayor
+Debra Jones, Mayor, Chair

-Jeff Drozd, Mayor
+Jeff Drozd, Council Member

 JPA Board meetings are held quarterly on the second Thursday of February, May, August and November.
-Meetings start at 10 a.m. and are located at the Victor Valley materials Recovery Facility (see below.)
+Meetings start at 10 a.m. and are located at the Victor Valley Materials Recovery Facility (see below.)

 JPA Technical Committee meetings are also the second Thursday, on months without a Board meeting — January, March, April, June, July, September, October and December.